bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 await tx.wait()
 ```

-### CASE 2 - Native L1 NFT - Bridge NFTs from Boba to Ethereum
+### CASE 2 - Native L1 NFT - Bridge NFTs from Boba to Layer 1

 Prior to the exit, the L2 NFT Bridge burns the L2 NFT, so the first step is for the user to approve the transaction.